stouffer/EvoGeoModules/manuscript/replies.md

 > It would be difficult to express this as a percentage -- in a sense, the *evolutionary events* could be considered to contribute or not to the coevolutionary dynamics.
-In the absence of time-resolved trees (see new paragraph in **x**), it is difficult to address this point, and we would rather not speculate about this.
+In the absence of time-resolved trees, it is difficult to address this point, and we would rather not speculate about this.

 220-223: I had a lot of trouble understanding this.
 Would this be correct?: …if some driver acts to maintain the interaction between pairs of species at